-- Security arrangements as specified in the PISA-D operations manuals or agreed-upon variation - National Centre Quality Monitoring - PISA-D Quality Monitors (only for Main Survey) and Data Collection Forms - Field Trial and Main Survey Review Forms implemented first and foremost by the test administrators, who were seconded by the quality monitors.
-The quality monitors provided country-wide supervision of all data collection activities for the Main Survey.
+- Security arrangements as specified in the PISA operations manuals or agreed upon variation - National Centre Quality Monitoring - PISA Quality Monitor feedback and Data Collection Forms (only for Main Survey) - Field Trial and Main Survey Review Forms

-12. Quality Monitoring
+1.1.12.
+Quality monitoring

-Rationale: To obtain valid results from the assessment, the data collected have to be of high quality, that is, they have to be collected in a consistent, reliable, and valid fashion.
-This goal was
+36. Rationale: To obtain valid results from the assessment, the data collected have to be of high quality, i.e. they have to be collected in a consistent, reliable and valid fashion.
+This goal is implemented first and foremost by the test administrators, who are seconded by the quality monitors.
+The quality monitors provide country-wide supervision of all data-collection activities for the Main Survey.

-Standard 12.1 PISA-D Main Survey test administration is monitored using site visits by trained independent quality monitors.
+Standard 12.1 PISA Main Survey test administration is monitored using site visits by trained independent quality monitors.

-Standard 12.2 Fifteen site visits to observe test administration sessions are conducted in each PISA-D participating country/economy, and five site visits in each adjudicated region.
+Standard 12.2 Fifteen site visits to observe test administration sessions are conducted in each PISA participating country/economy, and five site visits in each adjudicated region.